tomhiatt/Surveillance-reports/RegTBfigsTables.md

 There has been some progress in reporting of information on TB/HIV co-infection and collaborative activities in the last several years.
 [Figure 6](#f-tbhiv) summarizes four basic indicators (HIV testing, HIV positivity rate, co-trimoxazole preventive therapy (CPT) coverage and  antiretroviral therapy (ART) coverage) for the seven countries with a high burden of TB.
 Cambodia reported the most comprehensive data completeness and programmatic progress.
-The coverage of HIV testing, CPT and ART progressively increased with a steady decrease in the proportion of HIV positive individuals among TB patients.
+The coverage of HIV testing, CPT and ART progressively increased until 2012, with a steady decrease in the proportion of HIV positive individuals among TB patients.

 --------------------------------------------------------